 Most personal injury lawsuits are based on the argument that another person’s negligence was the cause of an injury.
 What exactly is negligence, though?
 Negligence is defined as “the failure to behave with the level of care” that a reasonable person “would have exercised under the same circumstances.”
 Put another way, negligence is the failure to use reasonable care and which results in harm to another person.
 Negligence can be based on someone’s actions or failure to act in a certain situation.

 Negligence is made up of four distinct elements: duty, breach, causation, and damages.
 A successful negligence claim requires a plaintiff to prove each element of the offense.
-According to Los Angeles personal injury lawyer Sherwin Arzani, “Failing to prove one of these four elements will defeat a claim based on negligence.”
+According to Sherwin Arzani, a California injury lawyer, “Failing to prove one of these four elements will defeat a claim based on negligence.”
 Let’s take a closer look at the elements of negligence.

 The first element of negligence requires that the defendant has a duty to the plaintiff to exercise reasonable care and/or act in a specific manner.
 What is reasonable care?
 Reasonable care is a subjective standard and is calculated by weighing facts and circumstances relevant to a specific case.
 Factors that should be of primary consideration in determining whether a person’s conduct lacked reasonable care include: